• Skip to primary navigation

 (Note: The other day I made the jello part and set it in the fridge to cool.
 Something else came up, and I couldn't finish it on the same day.
 So I covered the jello mixture and left it in the fridge overnight.
 It was completely set before I got to add it to the creamy part.
 But it still worked fine.)

-Cool Whip is more stabilized than whipping cream.
-So if you're taking this jello dish to an outdoor picnic, where it might be sitting in the heat for a while, using Cool Whip might be a better choice.
+However, Cool Whip works perfectly well if you prefer the convenience.
+AND since it's stabilized, it holds up better in warm weather - making it a smart choice for potlucks or outdoor gatherings.
+So if you're taking this jello dish to an outdoor picnic, where it might be sitting in the heat for a while, I would recommend using Cool Whip.

 orange yum yum jello salad in a dish and in a bowl.